Antioxidants are a buzzing term often used in discussions of the most healthy foods.

 - Oxidants = free radicals, damage cells in our bodies.

 - Antioxidants = prevent and repair cells in our bodies.

-Simply put antioxidants functions as a defense system in your body, helping to protect or prevent cells damage caused by harmful molecules called —free radicals.
+Simply put antioxidants function as a defense system in your body, helping to protect or prevent cell damage caused by harmful molecules called —free radicals.

 What Are Free Radicals?

 Free radicals are a natural by-product of our many bodily functions (3).

 We all know that we need oxygen to live.